 After you create a list group, you can either add subscribers to groups manually, or ask them to choose their own groups by showing group options on your signup form, or update profile form.

 As the account user, you can manually add group elections to each individual subscriber's profile one at a time, or use the List Import Builder to add or move multiple subscribers to specific list groups at the same time.

 Choose the list import method to add subscribers to groups in a single master list if you've sent to different lists through another marketing automation platform or need to import contacts from your CRM.

 If your list is brand new, show group choices on your signup form so subscribers can join groups when they opt in.
 You can also send a campaign to current subscribers that contains an update profile form with your new group options.

 Additional Group Options

 You can choose to show or hide individual groups from subscribers depending on what data you do or don't want them to see.
 For example, you may want to sort leads from your CRM into groups based on their level of engagement.
 Use a hidden list group to keep the data available to you, and unknown to subscribers.

 Each of your lists can contain up to 60 group names.
-Remember, group names are the options like, “Staff,” “Faculty,” and “Student.”
+Remember, group names are the options like, "Freshman," "Sophomore," and "Junior."
 The 60 group names can either be contained in the same group, or across several groups in the same list.